 Sister Joni Luna reflects as she makes her first vows as a Sister of Providence of Saint Mary-of-the-Woods today.
 “Pray that in all I represent from this day forward, in all my thoughts, words and actions, especially in my doubts, frustrations, and failings, that I may place my whole self in God’s Providential care.”Read more

 Sister Joni Luna is a native of San Antonio, Texas.
 She entered the Sisters of Providence in 2012 after spending many years as a physical education teacher and athletic director.
 Sister Joni professed first vows in June 2016.
-She currently ministers as athletic director and physical education/religion teacher at Saint Patrick School in Terre Haute, Indiana.
+She currently ministers at a Miracle Place neighborhood ministry in Indianapolis.